Shannon Nazworth, President & CEO

 Lou Dougherty, Housing Programs Manager

 Lou helps oversee the agency's Permanent Supportive Housing Programs, Shelter Plus Care, Finally Home Nassau, Giving Hope a Home, Villages PSH and support services at Renaissance Village, Mayfair Village, Oakland Terrace and Village on Wiley.
 Lou has over 5 years’ experience working in supportive housing and had the honor of serving Northeast Florida Veterans with Changing Homelessness Inc. as their Community Engagement Coordinator and Veteran Outreach Programs Manager.
 Before working in supportive housing, Lou spent five years helping military families cope with the rigors of wartime deployments as the Florida National Guard Child, Youth and School Services Manager.
 Lou is a retired US Navy Senior Chief Petty Officer with over 26 years of military service.

 Jenna Emmons, Property Development Administrator

 Jenna administers the agency’s property development activities.
 She assists in all activities related to identification, examination, and development of future projects and opportunities; as well as assisting with activities related to obtaining funding for property development.
 She graduated from the University of Florida with a Bachelor of Science in journalism; has received a Certificate in Community Real Estate Development from the University of South Florida’s Collaborative for Children, Families & Communities and the John Scott Dailey Florida Institute of Government.

 Kathryne Jones, Executive Assistant

-Kathy offers administrative support to the Executive Director by effectively managing her schedule, complex and confidential administrative, secretarial, analytical, research and project management duties.
-She carries out functional responsibilities on behalf of the Executive Director, communications to the staff, the public and various agencies; and representing the Executive Director when appropriate.
+Kathy offers administrative support to the President & CEO by effectively managing her schedule, complex and confidential administrative, secretarial, analytical, research and project management duties.
+She carries out functional responsibilities on behalf of the President & CEO, communications to the staff, the public and various agencies; and represents the President & CEO when appropriate.